Jieiku/abridge/content/overview-abridge/index.md

 ### SEO and Header Tags {% raw %}{#seo}{% endraw %}

-You can review the SEO tags in the seo component located at `templates/components/seo.html`, all configurable values should be in `config.toml` under `config.extra` or in the content markdown files.
+You can review the SEO tags in the seo component located at `templates/components/seo.html`, all configurable values should be in `zola.toml` under `config.extra` or in the content markdown files.

 In your post markdown file you should set a title less than 60 characters and a description between 80 and 160 characters in length.
 The description is what is displayed in search results below the page title.
 Anywhere that you do not set a page description, the primary site config.description will be used instead.

-You should also set page specific keywords unless your keywords defined in config.toml suffice, any keywords that you add to the page are in addition to the ones defined in config.toml, so do not add those same keywords to your page keywords.
+You should also set page specific keywords unless your keywords defined in zola.toml suffice, any keywords that you add to the page are in addition to the ones defined in zola.toml, so do not add those same keywords to your page keywords.

 You can optionally also set a page specific image for search results by using page.extra.thumbnail.
 Facebook, Twitter, and OpenGraph Cards are supported (automatic image & description for posted links).
 OpenGraph recommends 1200 x 630 (1.9:1).
 Twitter recommends 2:1 for large and 1:1 for small.
-If you do not set a page specific thumbnail then the banner defined in config.toml will be used instead.
+If you do not set a page specific thumbnail then the banner defined in zola.toml will be used instead.

 Refer to [overview-images](https://raw.githubusercontent.com/Jieiku/abridge/master/content/overview-images/index.md) for an example.